babylonhealth/ios-playbook/Interview/AutomationExercise.md

 For the net stage we would like you to improve test coverage by adding new tests as follows:

 - Create any new tests you feel are appropriate
-- Write a explanation as to why the test is needed and what it covers
+- Write an explanation as to why the test is needed and what it covers

 ### Framework